timsuchanek/lycheeJS/README.md

 Each project has a unique identifier (e.g. /projects/boilerplate has the identifier **boilerplate**).
-A project's folder name is equivalent to its unique identifier.
+A project's folder name is equivalent to its unique identifier, no matter in which hierachy of subfolders the project is located.

-This identifier is used to integrate the project with sorbet's remote debugging and continous integration components.
-In order to integrate your project with all these capabilities and the Dashboard, you will have to modify the game.Main's settings.client property accordingly.
+This identifier is used to integrate the project with remote debugging and continous integration components.

+You have to modify the game.Main's settings.client property accordingly:

 ```javascript
   var settings = {